aroberge/avantpy/docs/html/_sources/tracebacks_upper.rst.txt

     The following unknown languages was requested: xx.

-    The known dialects are: {'en', 'fr'}.
+    The known dialects are: {'fr', 'en'}.

     Execution stopped on line 13 of file 'AVANTPY-TESTS:\pyupper\raise_unknown_language.pyupper'.